cconzen/ReadingOrderRecalculation/README.md

 # PageXML Reading Order Recalculation

-This is a simple rule-based script for correcting the reading order of a PageXML file.
-It is meant to post process results of a layout recognition using Transkribus or Loghi.
+This is a simple rule-based script for recalculating the region reading order of a PageXML file.
+It is meant to post-process results of a layout recognition using [Transkribus](https://www.transkribus.org/) or [Loghi](https://github.com/knaw-huc/loghi).
+More specifically, it is modelled to correctly order one or two page scans which contain marginalia.

 ## What It Does